 In some cases, the work may end up in dispute.
 Where the information is inadequate, it is very challenging to forensically dissect the works to understand what was expected and what was included in the tenders and contracts.

-In buoyant times no builder wants the heartache and hassle of disputes, so they tend to overprice.
+In buoyant times, no builder wants the headache and hassle of disputes, so they tend to overprice.

 4. You've Left Room for Assumption